iPhone 12 could replace Lightning with USB-C. But don't hold your breath

 Will the iPhone 12 use a USB-C connection or stick with Lightning?
+We expect to find out at today's virtual Apple iPhone event (here's how to watch the livestream).
 Lightning has been around since the iPhone 5 in 2012, when it debuted as a replacement for the old 30-pin charger that had been around since the iPod.
 Lightning had its advantages, way back: It was small, and enabled faster data transfer.
 But we've been living in the era of USB-C for years now.
 Lightning feels old by comparison.

 Read more: iPhone 12 pricing and release date possibly revealed in leak